ServBay Database File Management & Migration Guide

 Migrating Redis

-Redis migration is generally done by simply copying the dump.rdb
+Redis migration generally means copying the dump.rdb

 file.

-Retrieve the
+Export the

 dump.rdb